daveyc/rktbatch/README.md

 ```
 ## Console commands

 `RKTBATCH` supports the MVS STOP command which is useful if the utility is running a started task.
-No other batch shell utility such as `COZBATCH` support this feature.
+No other batch shell utility such as `COZBATCH` supports this feature.

 ```
 P MYJOB